DanielMoscoso/100day_challenge/Readme.txt

 			 is simpler there.
 PLUS I added the main rule for BlackJack (I did not know it existed): if you get a 10 value card, plus an "Ace", in any order, then you have a BlackJack.
 Neat rule.
+			-If you get BlackJack, and you decide to stop playing.
+You automatically win, and the computer does not flip its upside down card.
 ===============================================================================